 // Environmental Impact

 - The buildings are highly insulated to minimise the cost of temperature regulation.

-- Nine hundred solar collector tubes have been deployed on the roof to provide solar hot water heating.
+- Nine hundred solar collector tubes have been deployed on the roof to supplement the process hot water system.

 - The plant is natural gas fired rather than electrical.

 - High efficiency chillers with frictionless bearings save power.